 Asilomar State Beach & Conference Grounds

-The Asilomar State Beach and Conference Grounds - Preliminary General Plan and Draft Environmental Impact Report (January 2004) consists of the approved preliminary general plan with changes resulting from public and staff comments, and the Park and Recreation Commission's resolution approving the plan.
+The Asilomar State Beach and Conference Grounds - General Plan and Final Environmental Impact Report (September 17, 2004) consists of the approved preliminary general plan with changes resulting from public and staff comments, and the State Park and Recreation Commission Resolution approving the plan.

-The Preliminary General Plan and Draft Environmental Impact Report, Administrative Draft General Plan/Draft EIR - Response to Comments, Notice of Determination, and State Park and Recreation Commission Resolution (19-2004) are available for viewing and download below.
+The General Plan and Final Environmental Impact Report, Administrative Draft General Plan/Draft EIR - Response to Comments, Notice of Determination, and State Park and Recreation Commission Resolution (19-2004) are available for viewing and download below.

-Preliminary General Plan and Draft Environmental Impact Report
+General Plan and Final Environmental Impact Report - September 2004

 Notice of Determination